Kansai Gaidai University: Asian Studies Program

 The Asian Studies Program is located in the Center for International Education at the Nakamiya Campus.
 Students from all over the world and with various majors participate in this program which is one of the largest in the area.
 An integral part of the program is the Speaking Partners Program which pairs incoming foreign exchange students with a local Kansai Gaidai student who helps with the adjustment of living in Japan.
 KGU itself sends about 1,500 students abroad every year to study abroad all over the globe.

 Another part of the exchange program is the home stay program which places a limited number of students with local families to provide an immersive Japanese cultural and societal experience.
 For those students who were unable to get a spot in the home stay program, the school offers a home visit program which pairs a foreign exchange student with a family so that the student may visit them and participate in families activities usually weekly or as determined by the student and the family.

 Accommodation for foreign exchange students are located in the Seminar Houses.
 Numbered 1 through 4, each house is located around the Katahoko Library and a 20-minute walk from the Nakamiya Campus.
 Seminar Houses 1, 2 and 4 are dormitory style with usually two students to a room with entire dormitory shared facilities.
 While Seminar House 3 is an apartment style dormitory with students sharing common living quarters and kitchens while sleeping in 4 separate rooms.
 Seminar House 4 is the newest and largest of the Seminar Houses and is the only one that is wheelchair accessible at this time.
 Seminar House 4 houses the most students and is the closest to the Nakamiya campus.

 The newest dorm, built in 2018 on the Gotenyama campus, is called GLOBAL COMMONS 結 -YUI-.
 The dorm has 27 units, in which there are 23 or 27 single rooms.
 The facility is able to accommodate 650 students.
 Both international and local students live in this residence.
 The main concept of the dorm is inter-cultural communication and the diversity of cultures and countries represented.

 There is a strict zero tolerance policy against alcohol consumption in Seminar Houses and YUI, although during fall 2008 semester, Seminar House 4 was the location of a pilot project for reasonable and controlled consumption of alcohol within the Seminar House.
 Results of the pilot project have not been announced nor published although this project did not continue to the spring 2009 semester.
 As of 2010, alcohol is banned in all seminar houses after an incident.

+In 2023, a homecoming for alumni of the program was held for the first time on campus to celebrate the 50 years of its existence.